webplatform/docs/css/properties/outline-style/index.md

 |Description=This is a keyword indicating that the value is inherited from their parent's element calculated value.
 }}{{CSS Property Value
 |Data Type=auto
 |Description=Defined by the user agent (browser).
 Currently supported only in WebKit.
-(Seems to map to the keyboard-focused link style.)
+(Seems to map to the keyboard-focused link style.
+At the Amsterdam doc sprint in October, 2013, we tested this on several browsers, without being able to discern a common implementation.)
 }}
 }}
 {{Examples_Section